BJP to stay away from imposing beef ban in Northeast, in other parts it might

-Mumbai, March 14: Once again reiterating its stand to stay away from interfering with the eating habits of the people of Northeast, the Bharatiya Janata Party (BJP) on Tuesday stated that it will not impose beef ban in the region.
+Mumbai, March 14: Once again reiterating its stand to stay away from interfering with the eating habits of the people of Northeast, the Bharatiya Janata Party (BJP) on Tuesday stated that it will not impose the beef ban in the region.
 However, it is not clear whether the saffron party will maintain a similar stand in other parts of the country where the meat is not yet officially banned.

-Tripura BJP-in-charge Sunil Deodhar said a ban on beef would not be imposed in the region as majority of the people consume it as their "staple diet", reported ANI.
+Tripura BJP-in-charge Sunil Deodhar said a ban on beef would not be imposed in the region as a majority of the people consume it as their "staple diet", reported ANI.
 The BJP after forming its governments in Tripura, Meghalaya and Nagaland recently is in power in six out of the seven states of the region.
 Mizoram is the only state in the Northeast where there is a Congress government.

 "If the majority of the population of a state is against the idea of beef consumption, chances are high that the government there will impose a ban (beef consumption).
 In certain states in the Northeast, people consume it; the government in power would not impose a ban," Deodhar, one of the main leaders credited for the BJP's spectacular win in the Tripura elections, told reporters in Mumbai.